StevenCJ1/yolo-emu/README.md

     ```
 2. Copy output to Remote-SSH config file.

-3. Login in yoho in Remote SSH and Set XServer:
+3. Login in yolo in Remote SSH and Set XServer:

    - Download one XServer Application, we recommand `MobaXterm`, Remote-X11 extension may be also okay!
    - Next following step is base on `MobaXterm`.
    - In `MobaXterm` : change default path to your repo dictionary, in `Setting` --> `Configuration` --> `General` --> `Persisant Home Dictionary`
    - Restart `MobaXterm`
-   - In `MobaXterm` : click `start local termal` and run `vagrant ssh yoho` in the new shell, which should succcessfully run `vagrant up yoho` before.
+   - In `MobaXterm` : click `start local termal` and run `vagrant ssh yolo` in the new shell, which should succcessfully run `vagrant up yolo` before.
    - In `MobaXterm` : if successfully login, check the login header info to find the `Last Login` IP, like `10.0.2.2`
    - In `MobaXterm` : run `echo $DISPLAY`, check the offset number, default is `10:0`
    - In `MobaXterm` : run `export DISPLAY=10.0.2.2:10.0`, `10:0.2.2:10.0` is the ip and offset in last 2 steps, you can also add this command in `~/.bashrc` if you like :)